tkem/uritools/README.rst

     :alt: Number of PyPI downloads

-RFC 3986 compliant, scheme-agnostic replacement for urlparse.
+RFC 3986 compliant, Unicode-aware, scheme-agnostic replacement for urlparse.

 The urlparse module is not compliant with RFC 3986, and is generally unusable with custom (private) URI schemes.
 This module provides